Cosmian/kms/documentation/docs/authentication.md

 ## KMS server side

-The KMS server JWT authentication is configured using the following 3 command line options (or corresponding environment variables):
+The KMS server JWT authentication is configured using the following three command line options (or corresponding environment variables):

 ### JWT issuer URI